Melody Jones

 Born and raised in upstate New York, John taught for over thirty years at Stonehill College in North Easton, Massachusetts, where he remains a professor emeritus in the department of Religious Studies.
 He holds degrees in classics, ministry, and religion from NYU, Notre Dame, and Harvard.
 After retiring, he moved to Grand Junction in 2020 to be closer to his family and to finally enjoy life in high desert country after decades of high humidity, lush mosquito-harboring vegetation, weeks of cloudy days, and periodic hurricanes.
 He has published two books and a monograph on the Bible as well as a number of academic articles on religion and pedagogy.
 Now he writes for fun.

-John took on the role of Interim Treasurer for most of 2022 and is looking forward to his role as Vice President for 2023.
+John took on the role of Interim Treasurer for most of 2022 and has been enjoying his role as Vice President in 2023 and 2024.

 Kate Beagle